heutelbeck/sapl-demos/sapl-demo-jwt/Readme.md

 ```

-When using the [sapl-spring-boot-starter](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-spring-boot-starter) , an annotation `PDPAuthorize` will be automatically provided.
+When using the [sapl-spring-boot-starter](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-spring-boot-starter) , an annotation `PdpAuthorize` will be automatically provided.
 You can use it right after adding the dependency.

 The only thing you need to provide is the TokenStore, which is needed to decrypt the token header: